 Viewing jazz education as a means toward growing an audience has always struck me as a somewhat misguided approach in the first place.
 Even if the student in question is not going to go on to be a legendary player, I prefer to think of 'jazz appreciation' as life-enrichment for its own sake—it will make their lives better!—rather than an effort to groom future concertgoers and album-buyers and ensure the financial future of the art form.
 That task falls to artists, not to educators; if we can't get people excited about our music simply by playing it, maybe it's time for a change anyway!

 Audience enthusiasm for straight-ahead jazz may have reached a low point, but jazz itself is doing just fine—its influence can be heard all around us, in every kind of music, performed by players well versed in the jazz tradition and beyond.
-And really, however we define it, jazz isn't going anywhere.
+However we define it, jazz isn't going anywhere.
 It's just music, right?
 And music isn't going anywhere either.